-Historically CHCCS has served Newcomers in their home schools along with more advanced English Learners (ELs).
-In their home schools, newcomers and other ELLs typically are afforded English language instruction for 30 minutes to 60 minutes daily.
-In our Newcomer program, the entire academic day will be crafted just for them.
+Historically, CHCCS has served newcomers in their home schools along with more advanced English Learners (ELs).
+In their home schools, newcomers and other ELLs typically are afforded English language instruction for 30 to 60 minutes daily.
+In the CHCCS Newcomer Program, the entire academic day will be crafted just for them.
 This targeted instruction will accelerate their English language acquisition and provide them with a foundation for success in the traditional classroom.

 By serving the newcomer students in a centralized location, we meet their needs in an environment that is focused explicitly on them.
 When students are ready to transition to their home schools, they are ready for traditional English language instruction.

 To successfully mainstream newly-arrived English Language Learners by:

 - Creating a safe and nurturing environment where the instruction is focused explicitly on them.

 - Immersing students in meaningful language experiences that utilize listening, speaking, reading and writing.

 - Provide multiple opportunities for students to use English successfully, allowing students to gain confidence as they transition from basic communication skills to academic language skills.

 Our newcomer students will:

 - Recognize the value of their cultural and linguistic diversity, while appreciating the diversity of others.